 Being organized and creating a car-use schedule helps make the transition more smooth.

 Have a plan of everywhere you need to go in a week.
 Then comb through it, and ask yourself what can you actually leave out?

 After you have nothing left but what brings real value to your life then sort them out geographically.
-What errands, business etc are near each other?
+What errands, businesses, etc are near each other?
 Are there changes you can make to shift things geographically closer to each other?
-Maybe you can use a different shop or go to a different restaurant closer to home or other errands.
+Maybe you can use a different shop or go to a different restaurant closer to home or other errands?

 Are there any errands that you can do online just as well?
 Can you shop online and have it delivered?
 Many grocery shops deliver for a nominal charge that is generally reasonable.
 How many errands can you do without a car?
-Can you walk, bike or use the bus?
+Can you walk, bike, or use the bus for any of them?

-Getting a little deeper into the lifestyle, consider DIY projects that are fun, save money and our resources.
-For example: Home brew instead of buying a six-pack.
+Getting a little deeper into the lifestyle, consider DIY projects that are fun, save money, and our resources.
+For example: Home brew instead of running to buying a six-pack.
 You save time and energy shopping, sometimes even a separate errand, and you can reuse your bottles and equipment over and over.

-Cooking from whole ingredients allows you to buy in bulk and shop just once a month (with a few combined errands to pick of fresh veggies), as does organic gardening.
+Cooking from whole ingredients allows you to buy in bulk and shop just once a month, as does organic gardening.
 And making the things you want instead of buying will alleviate shopping as frequently.
 I have noticed the more we make ourselves the less we need and we are more satisfied and grateful for what we have.

-If you can't be car-free, be car-less.
+If you can't be car-less, try being less-car.
 Use the car-free living tips in this article to use your car less often.
 Maybe just start by combining errands and utilizing local resources that you can walk or bike to.